redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.RKA.md

 - The SEC-LSM-MGR should be able to rollback from an aborted transaction.
   (TODO)

-**IREV1:**: UDS is not used anywhere else and isn't an acronym which is met often so it should be in its full form for the first occurrence.

 ## Usurpation of Unix Domain Socket

 .RISK SEC-LSM-MGR.RKA-K-USU-UDS